utk-cs340-fall22/project-ideas/bbogale.md

     4. Sort by distro (maybe)
 - Information page for selected theme
     * Who it was submitted by
-    * Shows the type
+    * Shows the type [DM/WM]
-    * Base system neede to replicate the theme
+    * Base system needed to replicate the theme
     * A link to the github repo featuring all the neccessary files

 # Language/Toolsets